What is Coupon Bond?

 Some coupon bonds are known as ‘zero-coupon bondsZero-coupon BondsIn contrast to a typical coupon-bearing bond, a zero-coupon bond (also known as a Pure Discount Bond or Accrual Bond) is a bond that is issued at a discount to its par value and does not pay periodic interest.
 In other words, the annual implied interest payment is included into the face value of the bond, which is paid at maturity.
 As a result, this bond has only one return: the payment of the nominal value at maturity..’
 These are bonds that do not make cash payments of interest through the duration of the bond but are instead issued as discounts to the maturity value of the bonds.
 The specific discount value is calculated to provide a certain rate of return at maturity when the bond is set to be redeemed for its full face value.

 Who should Invest in Coupon Bonds?

-Investors make money from bearer bond on their maturity.
+Investors make money from bearer bonds on maturity.
 The interest is paid to them at the maturity of the bond.
 The time required to reach maturity depends on whether the bond is a long-term or short-term investment.
 Short-term bearer bonds are known as bills.
-In case the coupon bond is for a long period, from fifteen to twenty years then the investor gets paid their interest after a period of two decades.
+In case the coupon bond is for a long period, from fifteen to twenty years, then the investor gets paid their interest after a period of two decades.

-This has been a guide to what is Coupon Bond and its definition.
-Here we discuss how does Coupon Bonds work, its Pricing formula and who should consider investing in coupon bonds.
+This has been a guide to what Coupon Bond is and its definition.
+Here we discuss how Coupon Bonds work, its Pricing formula, and who should consider investing in coupon bonds.
 You can learn more about Fixed Income from the following articles –